ngopal/ngopal.github.io/_posts/2018-08-12-landint-a-data-science-role.md

 ---
 layout: post
-title: 'Tips for Landing Your First Data Science Role'
+title: 'Jump!'
 date: 2018-12-22 20:12:55.000000000 -08:00
 categories: []
 tags: []
-status: draft
+status: publish
 type: post
 published: true
 ---
-Tips for Landing Your First Data Science Role

-Why I’m writing this
+### Why I’m writing this
 Now that I’ve been working as a data scientist for over a year, I’ve been asked a few times to speak about my experiences, specifically about my journey from academic researcher to data scientist.
 I hope you read this and perhaps find inspiration to make the jump yourself, and preferably you can avoid the same traps that I fell into on the way.
 Although I share my experiences as an interviewer later in the post, I’m sharing my overall experience over the years, and do not cover company-specific details.

+### Who this is for
+Academics contemplating making the switch to industry, and anyone interested in learning about landing their first data science role in general.

-Why I left academia
+### Why I left academia
 I’ll keep this section brief.
 I actually enjoyed my life as an academic, but in short, I felt I could be making a more meaningful impact outside of it.

 In a sense, academia can also be viewed through the lens of a business model, although many professors don’t look at it this way.
 Papers → Grants → Overhead for university.
 Grant institutions also need to divide funds up among a list of potential researchers they think will eventually yield substantial positive scientific results.
 One of the primary ways these grant institutions seem to evaluate applicants is through their expertise in the research field, and that is typically demonstrated via past grants and research publications.
 I think this is why academic departments use publication records (and ultimately grant records) to assess tenure.